Hospitals run low on nurses as they get swamped with COVID

 “It’s just hard.
 We’re just tired.
 I just want this thing over,” Ceasar said.

-AP reporters Freida Frisaro, Kelli Kennedy and Melinda Deslatte contributed to this report.
+Associated Press writers Freida Frisaro, Kelli Kennedy and Melinda Deslatte contributed to this report.